Alizaa7/Alizaa7/README.md

 Hello, I'm Aliza Khan! 👋

-I'm a 3rd-year computer engineering diploma student from Mumbai.
-Currently delving into the exciting world of web development, I find joy in designing user friendly interface and express my thoughts through blogging.
-I'm currently refining my skills in front-end web development and exploring the realms of React.
+I'm a Computer Engineering student at VESIT and a diploma graduate from Government Polytechnic Mumbai.
+Passionate about technology, web development, and AI, I recently completed an Angular Front-End Developer internship at OpenBots Inc. As a core member of the Diploma Tech Community, I enjoy collaborating on tech initiatives and staying curious about the future of AI and development.

-🔧 Technologies & Tools: C, C++, Java, SQL
+🔧 Technologies & Tools: C, C++, Java, SQL, Angular, React.

-Currently learning: React

 🚀 What I'm up to: